kostyfisik/jade/README.md

 About
 ----

-JADE++ is a high performance C++ implementation of adaptive differential evolution optimization algorithm from Jingqiao Zhang and Arthur
+JADE++ is a high performance C++ implementation of adaptive differential evolution optimization algorithm JADE from Jingqiao Zhang and Arthur
 C. Sanderson book 'Adaptive Differential Evolution.
 A Robust Approach to Multimodal Problem Optimization' Springer, 2009.
 JADE++ is designed to run efficiently in parallel on multicore processors, multiprocessor systems, clusters and supercomputers with help of MPI.
+JADE++ has also an option to be switch on of impoved cross-section rate PMCRADE (after Li et al. in the paper "Power Mean Based Crossover Rate Adaptive Differential Evolution").
+The source code is licened under GPL v3+.

 JADE++ needs MPI and Cmake installed to compile and run.
 It also needs C++11 compatible complier.